katieburak/diversedata.github.io/website_files/instructions/how_to_render_website.md

 renv::snapshot()
 ```

+Following the command, restart your R session and retry the `renv::restore()` command-

 **4. Confirm renv status**

 Close up the R project and reopen it.
 Check that your environment matches the lockfile and everything is synced running: